SKM2227229725/LeetCode-Progress-Tracker-API-Based-/README.md

 LeetCode Progress Tracker (API-Based)

-A Python-based web application that fetches and visualizes LeetCode user statistics using the LeetCode GraphQL API.
+This  is simple web application .using  the HTML ,css,js used to fetches and visualizes LeetCode user statistics using the LeetCode GraphQL API.
 The application allows users to enter a LeetCode username and view detailed problem-solving insights in an interactive dashboard.

 🚀 Features